 This article uses a citizen science project carried out by three schools on Aotea Great Barrier Island as the context to explore marine debris and the dangers it poses to marine life.
 It also provides a useful framework for schools that are considering the undertaking of a similar project.

 Environmental issues, such as marine litter, provide an ideal topic for authentic scientific inquiry and action.
 This Connected article explains the process of asking questions, gathering and processing data, presenting information and taking community action.

-Check your school library for the article from the 2019 level 2 Connected journal Wild Discoveries, download it as a Google slide presentation or order it from the Ministry of Education.
+Check your school resource area for the article from the 2019 level 2 Connected journal Wild Discoveries, download it as a Google slide presentation or order it from the Ministry of Education.